 - Now, find the “DHCP Reservation” or “Static Leases” list in your router’s administration panel.
 You’ll configure your router to always assign your remote computer and the raspberry pi the same IP address every time they connect to the network.
 This ensures that you’ll be able to reliably forward data to them through the router.
 It will look something like this:

 - Next, find the port forwarding configuration screen in your router’s administration panel.
-You’ll want to route HTTP data to the raspberry pi, and any remote service ports that you want to access to the remote computer.
-Importantly, many ISPs will block incoming traffic on port 80, the default HTTP port, to prevent customers from hosting websites from their residences.
+You’ll want to route the HTTP port (TCP 80) and/or HTTPS port (TCP 443).
+Note, you only need to forward port 443 if you plan to enable SSL encryption following the steps below.
+These ports will be used to send data to the raspberry pi.
+You’ll also need to forward any remote service ports that you want to use to access the remote computer.
+Importantly, many ISPs will block incoming traffic on port 80 and or 443, the default HTTP(S) ports, to prevent customers from hosting websites from their residences.
 But, you’re smarter than they are!
-Simply route an arbitrary external port, to the internal port 80 on your Raspberry Pi.
+Simply route an arbitrary external port, to the internal port 80 or 443 on your Raspberry Pi.
 In the screenshot below, you can see that I am routing external port 5000 to internal port 80.
-This means that when you eventually access the WOL server, you’ll need to specify the port, like this: .
+This means that when you eventually access the WOL server, you’ll need to specify the port, like this: example.dyndns.org:5000.
 Route the appropriate port for whatever services you want to access on the remote computer.
 In the screenshot below, I’ve routed port 3389, which is what Window’s uses for Remote Desktop.
 If you wanted to access an SSH server or SFTP server running on the remote computer, you could additionally route port 22.
 You can find a listing of ports used by various services on wikipedia.

 - Next, you’ll want to sign up for a dynamic DNS updating service that your router supports.
 Different routers support different services.
 I chose to use DynDNS, since I’m grandfathered into their free account plan, and because my router supports it.
 Unfortunately, DynDNS no longer offers its free services, but noip.com does, and is supported by many routers.
 Sign up for a free account, and get a URL that looks something like this: yoursite.no-ip.org.
 NoIP even supports port 80 redirects, so you can configure your account to not require appending the non-standard port number to the end as described in the last step.
 Once you’ve got your dynamic DNS account, find the Dynamic DNS (DDNS) updating screen in your router’s administration panel, and enter your account info.
 Now, you’ll always be able to access your home network, without knowing the IP addresses, and the router will handle automatically updating where the URL directs when your dynamic IP changes!